kunle123-ui/kunle/Smart-Contract.md

 **Requiring Sender Authority to Transfer**

 One of the most common requirements of any contract is to define who is allowed to perform the action.
-In the case of a curency transfer, we want require that the account defined by the `from` parameter signs off on the message.
+In the case of a currency transfer, we want to require that the account defined by the `from` parameter signs off on the message.

 The EOS.IO software will take care of enforcing and validating the signatures, all you need to do is require the necessary authority.
 ```base